MarianelaLandoni/marianelalandoni/README.md

 <h2 align="left">Hi 👋!
-My name is Marianela and I'm a frontend developer from Madrid.
+My name is Marianela and I'm a frontend and mobile developer from Madrid.
 I love learning new skills, exploring nature 🌿, enjoying music (especially concerts 🎶 and playing the guitar 🎸), and spending time with my family and friends.</h2>

 ###